nats-io/nats.deno/README.md

 function.
 If the close was due to an error, the promise will resolve to an error.

 To disconnect from the nats-server, call `close()` on the connection.
-A connections can also be terminated if there's an error.
+A connection can also be terminated if there's an error.
 For example, the server returns a run-time error.
 In those cases, the client will re-initiate a connection.

-This first example looks a bit complex, because it shows all the things discussed above.
-The example attempts to connect a nats-server by specifying different connect options.
+This first example looks a bit complex, because it shows all of the things discussed above.
+The example attempts to connect to a nats-server by specifying different connect options.
 At least two of them should work if your internet is working.